Trump blocks Broadcom's bid to buy Qualcomm

 Qualcomm has been maneuvering for weeks to rebuff Broadcom's unwanted advances, and had asked CFIUS to look into national security implications of a merger.

-Concern over China's potential influence, and rising US protectionist sentiment, hangs over an effort by California-based Qualcomm to repel a Singaporean firm's hostile takeover bid.
+Concern over China's potential influence, and rising US protectionist sentiment, hung over the Singaporean firm's hostile takeover bid.

 Qualcomm rejected multiple Broadcom offers during weeks of parries and thrusts between the two firms since the proposed deal emerged in November.

-The company, which makes most of the world's microprocessors for smartphones, postponed until April 5 an annual shareholders' meeting after secretly requesting a national security review of Broadcom's bid.
+Qualcomm, which makes most of the world's microprocessors for smartphones, postponed its annual shareholders' meeting after secretly requesting the national security review of Broadcom's bid.

+Qualcomm announced late Monday that the new meeting date will be March 23, and that the six Broadcom-backed candidates vying for spots on the 11 person board are off the ballot.

+"Under the terms of the presidential order, all of Broadcom's director nominees are also disqualified from standing for election as directors of Qualcomm," the California-based company said in a statement.

 CFIUS noted that a Broadcom-Qualcomm merger could weaken Qualcomm's leadership in the field.